-- Socialize to different people, places, dogs, and contexts.
+- Socialize your puppy to different people, places, dogs, and contexts.
 For example, if your puppy likes certain kids or dogs in their house, it doesn’t mean that they’ll be friendly to anybody who comes in.
 Generalization is key.

 - Use treats to help your puppy make positive associations.
 If your puppy is concerned about something, give them a really nice treat every time they see that stimulus.

 Extra tip: If your puppy doesn’t take food in a specific context, it’s time to ease up, slow down, and/or take a break.